 How can I use technographic data?

-Technographic data has 3 main use cases of account based marketing, upselling, and market analysis, and 2 key sub-use cases customer segmentation, customer journey customization,
+Technographic data has 3 main use cases: account-based marketing (ABM), upselling, and market analysis.
+Beneath these we see 2 key sub-use cases: customer segmentation and customer journey customization.

 (Click image to enlarge)

-When you profile your current customers, you construct a better picture of these customers’ technology stack and the tools they utilize to tackle problems pertinent to your value proposition.
+When you profile your current customers, you construct a better picture of these customers’ technology stack and the tools they utilize to tackle problems relevant to your value proposition.

 This is primarily because marketing automation is a significant investment in both resources and time.
 Hence, these tools indicate how committed they are regarding their marketing.
 Moreover, it can also indicate the size of the organization and how sophisticated their technology and marketing teams are.

-Let’s say your particular product integrates with Customer Relationship Management systems like Salesforce.
+Some technographic segementation examples: let’s say your particular product integrates with Customer Relationship Management systems like Salesforce.
 Technographic data will reveal which organizations make use of Salesforce, along with any other relevant tools (which include both competing and complementary).
-With this valuable data in hand, you can make an assessment of the prospects’ needs and challenges based on this technology.
+With technographic data, you can make an assessment of the prospects’ needs and challenges based on this technology.

 Moreover, you can identify if they utilize in-house or cloud-based software.
-Organizations making use of cloud-based software usually tend to be more technologically savvy and want to have robust and flexible stacks that are just as fluid as their requirements.
+Organizations making use of cloud-based software usually tend to be more technologically-savvy and want to have secure but flexible stacks.

 However, in-house software shows organizations that might be dedicated to their processes.
-For a SaaS (Software as a Service) businesses, this could be a challenging sell, as it would need an overall disruption of their technology, a change of ongoing staff training, and internal processes.
+For a SaaS (Software as a Service) businesses, this could be a challenging sell, as it would entail disrupting their existing technology, a change of ongoing staff training, and internal processes.

 Customer Journey Customization

 The use of technographic data is not just limited to sales individuals.
-With this important data, you can optimize the complete journey of the customer and inbound marketing funnel to nurture leads in a better manner and turn a greater number of trial users into paying customers.
+With powerful data, you can optimize the complete journey of the customer and inbound marketing funnel.
+This allows you to nurture leads effectively and turn a greater number of trial users into paying customers.

 It all begins with the correct technographic segmentation, using data enrichment and lead scoring to construct a bigger picture.
-For instance, you can segment unqualified vs. qualified leads based on their marketing stack’s sophistication (to give an example, are the leads using low-cost or multiple free options vs. a comprehensive marketing automation software/solution like Marketo).
+For instance, you can segment unqualified vs. qualified leads based on their marketing stack’s sophistication (to give an example, are the leads using low-cost or multiple free options, or a comprehensive marketing automation solution like Marketo).

-From this point onwards, you would personalize the journey to nurture the leads accordingly .
-You should do this in the form of truly helpful information and content.
+From this point onwards, you would personalize the journey to nurture the leads accordingly.
+You can provide your lead with truly helpful information and timely content.

-The journey you take your customers on is contingent on the technographic data that you identified.
+The journey you take your customers on is dependent on the technographic data that you identified.
 These customer journeys might look similar to one of the following:

-Complementary: Utilize this particular kind of journey if your offering enriches,optimizes, or works seamlessly with other technologies.
+Utilize this particular kind of journey if your offering enriches, optimizes, or works seamlessly with other technologies.
 For instance, UpLead functions perfectly with Salesforce platforms, and hence, we would target those users accordingly.

-Education: If a potential lead is not making use of a provider in your industry, then it is very much likely that they require education on the advantages of such a solution.
-This would take the form of top-of-funnel content, which aspires to add greater value and guide the lead through the buyer funnel.
+If a potential lead is not making use of a provider in your industry, then it might be that they require education on the advantages of such a solution.
+This would take the form of top-of-funnel content, which aims to guide the lead through the buyer funnel.

-Competitive: Construct a journey for those who use a competitor.
+Construct a journey for those who use a competitor.
 Here, you would be focusing on what particularly makes your solution the better choice over a specific competitor.
-This needs a thorough understanding of the ins-and-outs of the offering of your competitors, allowing you to tailor this information during the process of nurturing.
+This requires a thorough understanding of the ins-and-outs of your competitors’ data offering, allowing you to tailor this information during the process of nurturing.

 With up-to-date technographic data, you’ll be able to analyze the technology stack of an account and identify where your product/service may be a good fit for them.
 This information can also help your marketing team to properly nurture the account until it is ready to buy.

-For sales teams and departments, there is paramount value in leveraging an opportunity as soon as it comes into existence.
-You should immediately take advantage of new news-worthy content and announcements that revolve around your prospects.
+For sales teams and departments, there is huge value in leveraging an opportunity as soon as it comes into existence.
+You should immediately take advantage of news-worthy content and announcements that revolve around your prospects.

 New press releases and announcements including technographic information are all great opportunities to engage with your target accounts and prospects.